Major Tax Changes Facing Incorporated Businesses

 - Limiting access to the Lifetime Capital Gains Exemption

 - Preventing holding passive investments within a corporation

 Click the above links to read basic details of each of the proposed changes explained in plain language.
 The Burnaby Board of Trade is happy to provide our members with this kind of context and information delivered in a clear, concise manner.

-For those wishing to submit comments to the federal government during this consultation, information on making a submission can be found here.
+For those wishing to submit comments to the Department of Finance during the formal consultation (until October 2), information on making a submission can be found here.

 More reading on this topic: